Project HART

 • Unhealthy Relationships/Teen Dating Violence

 Girls Group and Guys Group are offered in select St. Louis City and St. Louis County schools and community locations.
-For more information or to bring Girls Group or Guys Group to your school or site, contact Destiny Green at 314.646.7500 x130.
+For more information or to bring Project HART or Girls/Guy Groups to your school or organization, contact Destiny Green, Prevention & Community Education Manager at 314.646.7500 extension 130.

 Safe Connections on Campus